withastro/docs/src/pages/en/reference/directives-reference.md

 ### `is:raw`

 Instructs the Astro compiler to treat any children of that element as text, similar to the default behavior of `<script>` and `<style>` which don't support expressions.
-This means that all astro templating syntax will be ignored.
+This means that all special Astro templating syntax will be ignored.

+Used internally by the `<Markdown>` component.

 For example, if you had a custom Katex component that converted some text to HTML, you could have users do this: